-With your multimeter in Volts DC mode, probe the BLU with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the BLU wire with the red multimeter test lead.

-Ground the black multimeter lead directly on the battery's negative terminal. (if you don't have a multimeter or need to upgrade your's take a look at my recommendation here: Buying a Digital Multimeter for Automotive Diagnostic Testing).
+Ground the black multimeter test lead directly on the battery negative (-) terminal. (if you don't have a multimeter or need to upgrade yours take a look at my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing).